-Economics 501 Seminar and Research Papers
+Economics 501 Seminar

-This paper is then presented in the Economics 501 seminar during the Fall Quarter of the third year.
-Each seminar session is 50-minutes long.
-Presenters should be prepared to speak for thirty to forty minutes, and expect to receive questions.
+Each paper is verbally presented in a 50-minute seminar session.
+Presenters should be prepared to speak for thirty to forty minutes and expect to receive questions.

 The second paper is typically completed by the Winter Quarter of the third year and presented in the Economics 501 seminar during the Spring Quarter of the third year.
 The second paper may be a revised version of the first, but only if the readers feel that sufficient progress has been made.